 A central part of Kane’s booking and creative direction for many years was his mask and what he looked like underneath.
 No one knew what he looked like, and WWE’s storytelling speculated that he was an ugly freak underneath.
 But while he was masked, that question always took a backseat to Kane being booked as an ass-kicking machine.

-Then 2003 came and WWE decided to unmask Kane.
-It was an awful move in retrospect because Kane’s booking suffered significantly after that mask was removed.
+Then 2003 came and Vince McMahon decided to unmask Kane.
+In retrospect, it was an awful move because Kane’s booking suffered significantly after the mask was removed.
 Not only had he lost a significant amount of mystery that surrounded him while he was masked, but he also suffered from a creative perspective.

 No one cared about Kane that much anymore, especially since the big question of what he looked like had finally been answered.
 Now the Mayor of Knox County and a deeply-respected veteran, the Kane we saw in the second half of his career is a far cry from what he was when he wore his trademark mask.

 A former Champion wants to return and challenge Roman Reigns.
 Any guesses who?
 Find out right here.